SalomePlatform/shaper/src/FeaturesPlugin/doc/extrusionFeature.rst

 .. image:: images/extrusion_by_bounding_planes.png
    :align: left
-**By Bounding Planes** extrudes objects by specifying bounding planes and offsets.
+**By Bounding Faces** extrudes objects by specifying bounding faces/planes and offsets.

 By sizes